 - This cheque is payable by the drawee bank over the counter to the Bearer or presenter of the cheque.

 - A Bearer cheque can be negotiated or passed to another person by mere delivery.
 In other words, the holder (or the Transferer), when giving it to another person need not endorse the cheque.

 - No identification is needed when a bearer cheque is presented for encashment.
 However, in normal banking practice, where the amount of the cheque is substantial, the identity of the encasher is insisted on.

-- A bearer cheque can be collected by the bank for the credit of anyone’s account
+- A bearer cheque can be collected by the bank for credit to anyone’s account

 - In banking practice, the need for the encasher’s signature on the back of the cheque is merely to evidence that the encasher has received the money from the bank.

-A cheque which is payable to a particular person or his order is called an order cheque.
+A cheque that is payable to a particular person or his order is called an order cheque.

 - This is a cheque whereby the printed word “Bearer” on the cheque is cancelled.
 The cancellation of the word “Bearer” automatically makes the cheque an “order” cheque.